aceliwang/potatopsych/Practice - PsychScene Videos.md

 67F with recurrent treatment resistant depressive disorder presents with severe depressive episode of 2 month duration.
 She has developed nihilistic delusions and is very agitated over the last 2 weeks.
 She has been on escitalopram 20mg/day for the last 2 years.
 Her husband and daughter are aware she is fearful of & has previously been adamant in her refusal of ECT.
 Her brother died of suicide aged 20 after having ECT for depression.
 The husband and daughter feel ECT is not appropriate and object strongly to this treatment.
 On the inpatient unit, she is initially commenced on venlafaxine, which was titrated to 225 mg mane over a period of three weeks with no effect.
 Subsequently, she was crossed titrated with nortriptyline with a dose of 100 mg being maintained over a two-week period along with a mood stabiliser.

 ### MEQ 11.1 Outline the professional and ethical issues raised by this scenario.

+- Ethical
+  - Beneficence, non-maleficence, justice, autonomy (capacity)
+- Patient has had a relapse of recurrent severe depression
+- Beneficence
+  - Nihilistic delusions can cause distress to the patient with severe mood disturbance
+  - Patient is also likely distressed as evidenced by agitation
+  - Risks to self are high due to depression and risk of suicidality and self-neglect due to delusions
+  - ECT is considered gold-standard treatment for depression especially in MDD with psychotic features
+    - Also indicated with treatment-resistance (in this case venlafaxine) and also nortriptyline + augmentation with a mood stabiliser
+- Previous requests to refuse ECT.
+Unclear whether capacity and previous wishes were during capacity, thus impacting autonomy
+  - Ideally wish to abide by patient's wishes
+  - Attempts have been made with different trials of antidepressants and appropriate step-up of classes from SSRI to SNRI to TCA
+  - Informed consent should also be attempted with psychoeducation regarding previous ECT affecting her brother
+  - Suicide was likely due to underlying depression as opposed to ECT
+  - Remission of depression should be aimed for with ongoing pharmacotherapy
+- Missed
+  - Autonomy: consider current capacity to consent
+  - Beneficence: duty of care towards the patient
+  - Privacy and confidentiality
+  - Legal directives: ACDs and 2nd opinions

 ### MEQ 11.2 Outline the factors that could be contributing to her depression failing to improve.
 (8 marks)

+> Structure: 4 points, 2 marks each
+> Essentially perpetuating factors

+- Biological
+  - Innate treatment resistance of underlying biological depression
+  - Medications are not functioning due to disturbances in metabolism and interactions
+  - **Medication non-compliance**
+  - Recurrent relapses have led to increasing treatment resistance
+  - Undiagnosed organic cause of depression. **Missed**: vasculopathies, nueorocognitive issues, vascular impairment, hyponatraemia, thyroid dysfunction, other tumours
+  - Family history suggests biological vulnerabilities to depression as well
+  - Patient may be refusing medications due to nihilism and potential somatic delusions including difficulty swallowing
+  - **Missed**: subtherapeutic dosing, lack of antipsychotic
+- Psychological
+  - Personality traits that are not amenable to psychology or psychotherapy such as **give examples:** negative self-concept, ruminations, poor coping
+  - Resistance to ECT
+- Social
+  - Ongoing psychosocial stressors including finances, interpersonal conflict with family and other relationships may still be continuing

 ### MEQ 11.3 Outline the factors that may be contributing to family's opposition to ECT.
 (8 marks)

+> Structure: patient, family, treatment

+- Stigma against ECT from patient and family due to media portrayals, violent motor seizures with potential high risk of injury
+- Attribution of brother's suicide as secondary to the ECT as opposed to underlying depression
+- Lack of understanding of the ECT process including use of anaesthetic to control for ECT.
+Lack of understanding regarding gold-standard treatment for depression.
+- Family is wishing to support patient in her previous perspectives as expressed by the patient
+- **Missed**:
+  - Concern of side effects of ECT regarding long-term memory impairment
+  - Manifestation of counter-transference against team or poor therapeutic alliance
+  - Cultural factors impacting beliefs in models of care

 ### MEQ 11.4 After a lengthy discussion with the patient and her family, the plan is made to begin a course of right unilateral ECT while optimising the dose of nortriptyline to 150mg daily.
 By the sixth treatment, however, some signs of hypomania are evident.
 Describe the management you will recommend.
 Outline the possible treatment options at this point.
 (4 marks)

+> Structure: 4 possible treamtent options with justification

+- Cease ECT and nortriptyline
+  - Impression of manic switch secondary to antidepressant effects of ECT and nortriptyline
+  - To prevent further elevation of mood, causative factor should be ceased
+- Cease nortriptyline and continue ECT
+  - Reduce causative agent of manic switch
+  - ECT to be continued as it is also indicated for mania
+- Addition or optimisation of mood stabiliser or antipsychotic
+  - Patient now has a diagnosis of bipolar disorder as per DSM
+  - Treat the mania at the moment
+- **Missed**
+  - Taper/downtitrate anything
+  - Space out ECT
+  - Specifically lithium augmentation: utilised as a mood stabiliser, could also benefit for treatment-resistant depression

 ## MEQ 12